Kochen-Specker Theorem, Physical Invariance and Quantum Individuality: Acknowledgments

 \section{Acknowledgments}

-The authors wish to thank Dennis Dieks, Diederik Aerts, D\'ecio Krause and Newton da Costa for useful discussions on related subjects.
-They also want to thank Graciela Domenech, Hector Freytes for comments on earlier drafts of this paper.
-This work was partially supported by the following grants: VUB project GOA67 and FWO-research community W0.030.06.
+The authors wish to thank Diederik Aerts, D\'ecio Krause, Ot\'avio Bueno and Newton da Costa for useful discussions on related subjects.
+They also want to thank Graciela Domenech, Hector Freytes and Jonas Arenhart for comments on earlier drafts of this paper.
+This work was partially supported by the following grants: VUB project GOA67 FWO project G.0405.08 and FWO-research community W0.030.06.
 CONICET RES.
-4541-12 (2013-2014).
+3646/14 (2014-2015) and the Project PIO-CONICET-UNAJ (15520150100008CO) ``Quantum Superpositions in Quantum Information Processing''.